PeterCxy/tws-rust/README.md

 iperf Done.
 ```

-Still faster than `chisel`: and in this test, `tws-rust` was only able to eat up 45% of the CPU because my Vultr instance was single core.
+Still faster than `chisel`: and in this test, `tws-rust` was only able to eat up 45% of the CPU because my Vultr instance was single core and it has to share with the server side and the Nginx.